 The Bank serves both private and wholesale client segments.
 For individuals, the Bank provides savings, brokerage, custody, wealth management and general banking and payment services.
 For institutional and corporate clients, services include market risk management, treasury, brokerage, custody, and corporate advisory, including debt and equity finance.
 A third business line, the Bank’s treasury and capital markets area, concentrates on liquidity and balance sheet management and is central to our culture of managing market-related risks.
 The Bank also offers credit cards, specialized consumer and wholesale credit arrangements.
 In addition to traditional banking services, we place a number of trading and investment platforms at the disposal of our client base.

 We interact with clients through a number of integrated channels: Retail clients are served by the online investment platform, www.BiG.pt, and financial advisors located in 13 offices in key central and regional locations, while sales and product teams based in Lisbon and Porto work with

-The Bank is a member of Euronext and PEX exchanges and maintains partnership arrangements with global financial services suppliers so as to provide access to our clients to many of the world’s major stock, options and futures exchanges.
+The Bank is a member of Euronext and maintains partnership arrangements with global financial services suppliers so as to provide access to our clients to many of the world’s major stock, options and futures exchanges.
 As part of our offering to clients, BiG maintains subscription and distribution agreements with major investment fund managers as well as in-house expertise to develop products and manage the needs and expectations of our clients.